lawnjelly/godot-lportal/INSTRUCTIONS.md

 You get the idea, you can use whatever scheme you want to make the name unique.
 Something like using the room the portal comes from, and a number is probably sensible, e.g. 'portal_kitchen*hall0' but it is totally up to you.

+### Room Bounds
+When you first add an object to a room at runtime, it has to decide which room it should be in.
+You have the choice of either not specifying a bound for a room (in which case it will choose the nearest room centre to the object to choose the room).
+This will however not work in some circumstances with combinations of small and large rooms.
+For this reason you can optionally specify a convex hull bound for a room.

+The bound should be stored as a MeshInstance child of the room, with a specific naming convention, it should start with the prefix 'bound_'.
+You can put anything after the prefix (or leave as is).

+Although the bound will be treated as a convex hull at runtime, you don't have to be perfect when creating it because the geometry will be run through the quickhull algorithm.

 ### DOBs (Dynamic objects)
 While most of the world in the room portal is assumed to be static (non-moving), you will inevitably want some objects to move around in the scene.
 These objects that can move _between_ rooms are special, the visibility system has to keep track of which room they are in in order to render them correctly.